kleinfreund/yet-another-color-picker/README.md

 #### `switchFormat()`

 - **Description**: Sets the next active color format by cycling through `colorPicker.visibleFormats`.
 This method behaves the same as activating the “Switch format” button.
-To set a specific color format, use the [`activeFormat` property](#activeformat).
+To set a specific color format, use the [`format` property](#format).
 - **Return type**: `void`
 - **Usage**: